Artic-Desert/artic-desert/README.md

 ### By Alex Price-Richards, Andrés Rodriguez, Seabstian Fernandez and Xavier Fabregat

-This porject is the love child between git kraken and slack, built by developers for developers.
+This project is the love child between git kraken and slack, built by developers for developers.

 # Getting Started with Create React App